 Who We Are

-Advanced Hardwood Biofuels Northwest (AHB) is a program funded by the USDA National Institute of Food and Agriculture.
-AHB integrates research, education, and extension to develop the framework for a poplar-based biofuel and bio-based chemical industry in the Pacific Northwest.
+Advanced Hardwood Biofuels Northwest (AHB) was a program funded by the USDA National Institute of Food and Agriculture.
+AHB integrated research, education, and extension to develop the framework for a poplar-based biofuel and bio-based chemical industry in the Pacific Northwest.
+The project ran from 2011 to 2019.

 What We Do